NTIA/scos-sensor/README.md

 Common action classes can still be re-used by plugins through the scos-actions repository.
 The scos-actions repository is intended to be a dependency for every plugin as it contains the actions base class and signals needed to interface with scos-sensor.
-These actions use a common but flexible radio interface that can be implemented for new types of hardware.
-This allows for action re-use by passing the radio interface and the required hardware and measurement parameters to the constructor of these actions.
+These actions use a common but flexible signal analyzer interface that can be implemented for new types of hardware.
+This allows for action re-use by passing the signal analyzer interface implementation and the required hardware and measurement parameters to the constructor of these actions.
 Alternatively, custom actions that support unique hardware functionality can be added to the plugin.

 The scos-actions repository can also be installed as a plugin which uses a mock signal analyzer.